 Blackhawks Coaching Memories

-The Blackhawks named Tommy Gorman as their new head coach, on Jan.
+The Blackhawks named Tommy Gorman as their new head coach on Jan.
 14, 1933, replacing Emil Iverson.
-He is already the team’s 10th different head coach in their short seven-year history.
+He was already the team’s 10th different head coach in their short seven-year history.
 The team missed the playoffs in 1933, but he led Chicago to their first Stanley Cup championship in 1934.
 He resigned 10 days after the Cup win due to a dispute with ownership.
 He moved on to the Maroons and led them to the Cup in 1935.

 Over eight decades later, on Jan.
 14, 2016, Joel Quenneville was behind the Blackhawks’ bench for their 2-1 victory over the Canadiens.
 This was the 783rd regular-season win for “Coach Q,” putting him ahead of Al Arbour and making him the second-winningest head coach in league history.
-As the Florida Panthers begin the 2020-21 season, he has 925 career wins, still 319 behind Scotty Bowman’s all-time record.

 Esposito Scores in Bunches

-Phil Esposito scored three goals, on Jan.
+Phil Esposito scored three goals on Jan.
 14, 1971, in the Boston Bruins’ 9-5 win versus the Los Angeles Kings.
 This was already his fifth hat trick of the 1971-72 campaign, breaking the modern-era league record for the most in a single season.
-He finished the season with seven hat tricks, which remained as the record until Bossy scored nine during the 1980-81 season.
+He finished the season with seven hat tricks, which remained the record until Bossy scored nine during the 1980-81 season.